icon

 Heat for Back Pain

-Evidence shows using heat for the first few days decreases pain & improves movement
+Person with hot pack on back.Text, evidence shows using heat for the first few days decreases pain and improves movement

 Evidence shows that heat for back pain during the first few days can decrease pain and improve movement.
 Additionally, heat application has been shown to be more effective than over-the-counter pain medications, like NSAID’s (ibuprofen, naproxen).